renesas-rz/meta-renesas-ai/README.md

 files for details on how to do this.

 Run `./scripts/build-rzg-ai-bsp.sh -h` to get an overview on how to use the script.

+### Configuration Script ###
+A simple configuration script has been created to set up the configuration files and add the necessary dependencies.
+Before running the script you will need to source the yocto environment and copy over the configuration templates for the appropriate device family from the templates/ directory.
+This script is used automatically by `build-rzg-ai-bsp.sh` but can be run independently if required.

+Run `./scripts/set-config-files.sh -h` to get an overview on how to use the script.

 ---